AWinterman/unpm/README.md

   `config.host` is passed directly to [`url.format`](http://nodejs.org/api/url.html#url_url_format_urlobj)

-  Describes a base URI at which &mu;npm's resources will be made available, modulo package name.
-The URI (with package name) is written to each package's metadata.
-At current this simply sets the URI (modulo name and version) at which package tarballs are available.
+  It describes a base URI at which &mu;npm's resources will be made available, modulo package name.
+The URI (with package name) is written to each package's metadata, setting the URI at which the package's tarball is available.

-  Note: that this may or may not reflect the URI at which &mu;npm's resources will be made available.
-The intent is to allow &mu;npm to sit behind a proxy, writing its data to a location from which they might be served by a light, fast static asset server.
-The proxy can route requests to host to the static server, and requests to `unpm`.
+  > Note: that this may or may not reflect the URI at which &mu;npm's resources
+  > will be made available.
+The intent is to allow &mu;npm to sit behind a proxy,
+  > writing its data to a location from which they might be served by a light,
+  > fast static asset server.
+The proxy can route requests to host to the static
+  > server, and requests to `unpm`.

   Defaults to: